latex3/xpdftex/README.md

 internals via Lua for PDF Tagging, MathML or other reasons.

-Some differences in formatting may still exist (different underlying hyophenation mechanism, and some more obscure pdftex extensions are harder to emulate).
+Some differences in formatting may still exist (different underlying hyphenation mechanism, and some more obscure pdftex extensions are harder to emulate).

 Test documents and other documents explicitly testing definitiosn